 ( Artist Statement )

-As a research-led artist, I delve deep into the realms of hybridity, rhythms, and psycho-geography in response to cultural and social migration, with a deep commitment to unravelling personal and collective histories.
-My practice exists at the intersections of sound, sculpture, installation and moving-image.
+As a research-led artist, I delve into the realms of hybridity, rhythm, and psychogeography in response to cultural and social migration, with a deep commitment to unravelling personal and collective histories.
+My practice exists at the intersections of sound, sculpture, installation, and moving image.

 - - - - - - - - - - - - - - - - -